 The technology center serves post-secondary and secondary students.
 A discipline code is provided for secondary students to inform students of the standards of conduct required of students, and of the consequences that attach to misconduct.
 School laws that prescribe procedures applicable to secondary students are, in some instances, not applicable to adult students.
-Accordingly, the technology center has established a separate policy applicable to adult students that explains the standards of conduct and civility expected of adult students and also explains the actions that may be taken when adult conduct violates those standards.
-Adults are held to standards of conduct that are no less than those which attach to secondary students attending the technology center.
+Accordingly, the technology center has established a separate policy applicable to adult students that explains the actions that may be taken when adult conduct violates those standards.
+Adults are held to standards of conduct that are no less than those which attach to secondary student attending the technology center.
 Educational opportunities available to adult students may be cut-short or terminated in instances where an adult student’s conduct violates the approved standards or when a student, for other reasons, cannot fulfill program requirements essential to successful course completion.

 In instances involving a student’s dismissal or removal from a course or program, the technology center will utilize procedures that are fair and reasonable.
 The complete cooperation of students is encouraged to assure that all students have an opportunity to benefit from the educational opportunities available.
 Conduct which violates policies, rules and practices or which interferes with or disrupts learning must and will be addressed by school administration.
 This policy explains the technology center’s standards of conduct and describes the procedure that will be used when it is necessary to remove a student from a course or program.
 Removal may involve a short or long period or may involve a permanent removal.